 Meet Shayla Hawkins, the winner of The John Edgar Wideman Microstory Contest.
 Her microstory, “A Test”, was selected to be included in future copies of John Edgar Wideman’s latest book, Briefs.

 When I read the announcement that Shayla Hawkins had won the contest, I couldn’t help but wonder who this amazing talent was.
-And I couldn’t help but think that others might want to get to know her as well.
+And I couldn’t help but think others might want to get to know her.
 I was ecstatic when she agreed to answer a few questions for the Lulu blog.

 I’m a freelance writer and editor, but my dream is to be a successful novelist so that I can write great stories with memorable characters whenever I want, wherever I want.
 And, although it sounds silly because there’s no money in it, I would love to have books of my poems published, too, since I was introduced to literature by way of my early exposure to poetry (fairy tales, nursery rhymes, Bible stories, etc.), and the love that I developed as a child for the rhythm, rich language and concision of good poetry remains with me to this day.